Organization permissions should be managed via Control Panel. Further Organization configuration is managed in the Foundry Settings tab.

 Spaces have been rebranded from their previous name, namespaces.

-Spaces settings are managed in the Control Panel under the Spaces tab in enrollment settings.
+Spaces settings are managed in Control Panel on the Space management page of enrollment settings.